IMPORTANT SAFETY INFORMATION

 WARNINGS AND PRECAUTIONS

-Seizures: Fifty-four percent (54%) of patients treated with GLIADEL Wafers in the recurrent disease trial experienced new or worsened seizures within the first five post-operative days.
+Seizures: Seizures occurred in 37% of patients treated with GLIADEL Wafers in the recurrent disease trial.
+New or worsening (treatment emergent) seizures occurred in 20% of patients; 54% of treatment-emergent seizures occurred within the first 5 post-operative days.
 The median time to onset of the first new or worsened post-operative seizure was 4 days.
-Optimize anti-seizure therapy prior to surgery.
+Institute optimal anti-seizure therapy prior to surgery.
 Monitor patients for seizures postoperatively.

 Intracranial Hypertension: Brain edema occurred in 23% of patients treated with GLIADEL Wafers in the initial surgery trial.
 Additionally, one GLIADEL-treated patient experienced intracerebral mass effect unresponsive to corticosteroids which led to brain herniation.
 Monitor patients closely for intracranial hypertension related to brain edema, inflammation, or necrosis of the brain tissue surrounding the resection.
 In refractory cases, consider re-operation and removal of GLIADEL Wafers or Wafer remnants.